AnthonyTC89/razorpay-demo/README.md

     *   REACT_APP_RAZORPAY_KEY_ID=`razorpay_key_id` from dashboard
     *   REACT_APP_RAZORPAY_KEY_SECRET=`razorpay_key_secret` from dashboard

-  4. run `npm build` to have all the files from the react-app.
+  4. run `npm run build` to have all the files from the react-app.
   5. run `npm start`
   6. go to [localhost:3001](http://localhost:3001)